 Scholarly Commons Citation

-Gostin, Lawrence O. and Kim, Susan C., "Child Abuse Reporting: Rethinking Child Protection" (2012).
+Kim, Susan C.; Gostin, Lawrence O.; and Cole, Thomas B., "Child Abuse Reporting: Rethinking Child Protection" (2012).
 Georgetown Law Faculty Publications and Other Works.
 1005.